platformsh/platformsh-docs/sites/friday/src/glossary/_index.md

     - 12 GB RAM
     - 20 GB storage

-If for some reason your trial ends before adding payment details, there are some additional things to keep in mind:
+If your trial ends before adding payment details, there are additional things to keep in mind:

 - When a trial expires, both the organization and the project are suspended.
-- Projects where no code has been pushed to them are deleted **1 day** after a trial expires.
+- Projects where no code has been pushed are deleted **1 day** after a trial expires.
-- Projects where code _has_ been pushed to them are deleted **5 days** after the trial expires.
+- Projects where code _has_ been pushed are deleted **5 days** after the trial expires.
 - Even with the trial expiration, organizations and user accounts are preserved, [rather than deleted](/learn/overview/get-support#delete-your-account).